Beneficiaries are the primary focus of your last will and testament and/or trusts set up on their behalf.

 All contingent beneficiaries must sign off on any changes to an irrevocable trust along with the primary beneficiaries and the trustee and have the right to petition the probate court to order a trust to be altered.

 Since one purpose of a will is to provide specific instructions for your assets, you can put contingencies or stipulations on the inheritance of any of those assets.
-For example, your son’s inheritance can be contingent upon finishing college, running the family business, or successfully completing rehab.
+For example, your son’s inheritance can be contingent upon finishing college, running the family business, or successfully completing drug rehab.
+Contingencies cannot include coercive actions, such as a forced heterosexual marriage, or illegal activities.

-Sometimes it may be better for tax purposes to have a living trust, which is a trust that already exists, as the beneficiary in your will or retirement plan.
+Sometimes it may be better for tax purposes to have an existing living trust, as the beneficiary in your will or retirement account.
+In addition, the assets are protected from creditors.
+Although the same is true for any asset that designates a person other than yourself as a beneficiary.

-These trusts need to be written very carefully to pass a strict “look through” rule for the trust beneficiaries to be considered “designated beneficiaries.”
-To be considered “look through” a trust must:
+These trusts are complicated and need to be written very carefully to pass a strict “look through” rule for the trust beneficiaries to be considered “designated beneficiaries.”
+Always consult an estate planning attorney.

 When this is done properly assets will be transferred from your will or retirement account to the trust upon your death.